SeohuiBae/DeepLabCut/README.md

 Forked from commit https://github.com/altairlight/DeepLabCut/commit/195c32e3aa05fce46c57639e238ab3525682ccb8 and some of it's codes have been fixed.

-You can use this code by 3 steps.
+You can use this code after 3 steps.

+1. Install original all deeplabcut package from https://github.com/AlexEMG/DeepLabCut to your new anaconda environment.
+For this step, you maybe follow my manual "시작하기.txt" in deeplabcut/Desktop_Files/Deeplabcut Guide

-1. Please copy this code to a new environment of your anaconda3(python version 3.6.x, you should rewrite while your copying)
+2. Please copy the DeepLabCut/deeplabcut/ folder to anaconda3\(your new environment)\Lib\site-packages(you should overwrite while your copying! 덮어쓰세요!)

-2. Next, you should copy some files of Desktop_Files to your desktop.
+3. Next, you should copy some files of Desktop_Files to your desktop.
 For analyzing linear chamber test, you may need to download these files.

     1)Deeplabcut Guide